Louisa Dow Benton: Career

 On December 12, 1860, she married Jacob Benton of Lancaster, New Hampshire.
 They passed four seasons in Washington, D.C., while Mr. Benton was a member of Congress, after which they resided at "Benton Manor" in Lancaster.

 In the fall of 1887, she contracted rheumatism.
 She went several times to mineral springs in Canada, and to Hot Springs, Arkansas, but derived no benefit from any of them.
 Eventually, she could not walk or stand; she passed the time with reading books, writing, drawing and painting.
 Her hands and arms were so greatly and increasingly affected by the disease that she stopped drawing and painting, and devoted herself to the acquisition of languages, a study which was always especially attractive to her.
 She learned to read fluently Italian, Spanish, German, Greek and Russian, all with no teacher except for Greek.
-After that, she took up the Volapük and mastered it easily.
+After that, she took up Volapük and mastered it easily.
 She was so well known as a Volapük scholar that correspondence came to her from several prominent linguists in Europe, and several European Volapük associations elected her corresponding member.